hourglasseye/rngminion/README.md

 2. Load your game save at the correct delay
 3. Bring up the menu at the earliest time
 4. Open the summary screen of the Pokemon in the 2nd slot of your party
-5. Attempts to perform frame advancement (assuming the 2nd and/or 3rd pokemon in your party is a Chatot with a custom chatter)
+5. Attempt to perform frame advancement (assuming the 2nd and/or 3rd pokemon in your party is a Chatot with a custom chatter)

 ##Requirements